 The brightness of the screen image mirrors the effects of the selected exposure settings when pressing and holding the shutter button on the first pressure point.
-That allows an assessment the effect of the relevant exposure setting on the image before taking the photo.
+You can now assess and control the effect of the relevant exposure setting on the image before taking the picture.
 This will apply as long as the subject brightness and the set exposure don't result in excessively low or high brightness values.

-This function can be disabled for the manual exposure setting (M).
+This function can be disabled for the manual exposure setting (\mathbf{M}) .
 Factory setting: P-A-S-M

-- Select Exposure Preview in the main menu - Select P-A-S (only in program AE, aperture-priority AE and shutter-priority AE mode) or P-A-S-M (also for manual setting)
+- ► Select Exposure Preview in the main menu - Select P-A-S (only in automatic, aperture priority and shutter speed priority mode) or P-A-S-M (also for manual setting)

-- Depending on ambient lighting conditions, the brightness of the screen image may differ from that of the actual images, despite the settings described above.
-The screen image will appear considerably darker than the correctly exposed picture.
-That is particularly the case in long-term exposures. - The exposure preview will also be displayed if exposure metering is done via another control element (e.g. using the function button, provided is was assigned the AE-L function).
+- Depending on ambient lighting conditions, the brightness of the screen image may differ from that of the actual pictures, despite the settings described above.
+The screen image will appear considerably darker than the - correctly exposed - picture.
+That is particularly the case in long-term exposures. - The exposure preview will also be displayed if exposure metering is done via another control element (e.g. using the Zoom/Lock button, provided is was assigned the AE-L function).